 - Two letters of recommendation.
 One recommendation will be from a person associated with a community service experience in which the student has participated.
 The second recommendation will be an academic reference from a university faculty member other than La Salle University Social Work Program faculty.

 - Autobiographical statement.
 Complete a personal statement (maximum of four (4) pages, typewritten and double-spaced) discussing your motivations for choosing social work as a profession, and describing significant people and life events that have been instrumental in your decision to seek a degree in social work.
 Address areas of special interest or concern relevant to social work.
-Note: The autobiography statement completed in SWK 160 will be accepted to fulfill this requirement.
+Note: The autobiography statement completed in SWK 160 may be accepted to fulfill this requirement.

 - A copy of your current college/university transcript.

 - Submit the completed application to the Social Work Program Director.